Enjoy Your Retirement

 Therefore, rather than using the rule of thumb method, it may be prudent to look at one’s own family health history against your current state of health and plan for the worst.

 Remember that what you do today or did not do will determine the outcome of your tomorrow.
-Plan well today and plan with the family, it is a team effort.
-At the same time, decide whether there is a need to improve current health conditions.
+Plan it well today decide if there is a need to improve current health conditions.
 A gradual lifestyle change may be necessary.

 If professional help is needed, seek out a licensed Financial Planner, the fee paid to the planner may help you mitigate costly financial mistakes.
 So be sure to speak to a few planners before engaging as this could be a lifelong relationship.